 - An antibody test identifies a previous infection and possible immunity.

-- A diagnostic test diagnoses a current infection.
-These are also known as molecular or viral tests.
-COVID-19 polymerase chain reaction (PCR) tests and Antigen tests are common diagnostic tests.
+- A diagnostic test diagnoses an active infection.
+Common diagnostic tests, also known as molecular or viral tests, include COVID-19 polymerase chain reaction (PCR) tests and Antigen tests.

 Let’s take a closer look at antibody testing and the two diagnostic tests.